-It was one of the dirtiest campaigns we've ever seen, pushing an expensive, dirty energy bailout onto Ohio consumers.
+It is one of the dirtiest campaigns we've ever seen, pushing an expensive, dirty energy bailout onto Ohio consumers.
 We're not surprised this particular bit of corporate welfare slid through by greasing palms.

 Ohio taxpayers should not be saddled with this corrupt policy and the years of higher electric bills and pollution that come with it.
 Bribery and greed must not be rewarded.
 HB6 was a bad idea then, and it's a bad idea now.

-Ohio Citizen Action calls on the Ohio General Assembly to immediately repeal this corrupt law, and for Governor DeWine to support its rollback.
+Ohio Citizen Action calls on the Ohio General Assembly to immediately and fully repeal this corrupt law, and for Governor DeWine to support its rollback.

 This corruption at the statehouse invalidates the legislature’s vote on the bailout.

-- Householder initially predicted the bill would pass in mere weeks, but eventually organized opposition from OCA and members like you was so great it passed by just one vote;
+- Householder predicted the bill would pass in mere weeks, but organized opposition from Ohio Citizen Action and members like you was so great it passed by just one vote

 - when the referendum effort to repeal the law gained momentum, it was killed by a combination of false, inflammatory and bigoted mail and ads, petition "blockers" and an unfairly short time to gather signatures.